-Director Michael Bay spoke briefly at the Consumer Electronics Show (CES), to talk about the new large screen curved displays from Samsung.
+Director Michael Bay spoke briefly at the Consumer Electronics Show (CES) yesterday, to talk about the new large screen curved displays from Samsung.
 The talk was streamed live.
 Michael was supposed to read from a downstage monitor (DSM.)
 Apparently, when Bay jumped ahead in his script, the teleprompter operator tried to find a place for Michael to regain sync.
 After a few moments of uncomfortable ad libs, Michael apologized and left the stage.
 Many people have since commented that they recognized the signs of a panic attack.
 Watch this video, then I’ll talk about how to prevent something like this unfortunate experience.

 Because the DSM teleprompter equipment only displays a portion of the entire script, the speaker is reliant on the teleprompter operator to show the current lines.
-When we do these shows like this, usually after rehearsal, we’ll be very familiar with the script and can recognize when the presenter jumps off script to ad lib.
+When we do these shows like this, usually after rehearsal, we’ll be very familiar with the script and can recognize when people jump off script to ad lib.
 We’ll wait and then when they begin reading again, we start scrolling the script again in sync with them.
 However, there are some shows where the script is complicated, the content confusing, or where there are many speakers.
 In these cases we get either an assistant or someone from the client’s team who will sit next to us.
 Having someone who really knows the script and product (or even the speaker) can help in deciding when to move forward.

 Bay left Samsung Executive Vice President Joe Stinziano alone on the cavernous stage.
 While Stinziano was not comfortable, he clearly has experience with a teleprompter and speaking publicly.
 Most importantly, he stays focused on his intention.
 Around 1:39 on the video, you’ll hear him say “Look, how about right there.”
 He’s likely talking to the teleprompter operator, who was moving the script forward to find an acceptable spot to get back in sync.
 This event will actually be the catalyst for my future talks with speakers “If we get out of sync, here’s how we handle it…”